 Not like Star Wars, but we hope … right now, we’re focused on a reboot, or a continuum and then a reboot of some sort.
 Well, we’ll bring him back, then we have to figure out what comes next.
 That’s what I mean.
 It’s not really a reboot, it’s a boot — a reboot.
 I don’t know.
 We [got] Harrison Ford as Indiana Jones in the film.
 But then what’s the direction?
 I’ve had discussions about what the direction is, [but] I don’t want to get into it.
 I don’t think it reaches the scale of the universe of Star Wars, but I see making more.
 It won’t be just a one-off.

-[Update 7/18/16:] ILM (Industrial Light & Magic) president Lynwen Brennan made an offhand remark about the Indiana Jones movies, suggesting the series could be a “forever franchise” similar to Star Wars.
+ILM (Industrial Light & Magic) president Lynwen Brennan also made an offhand remark about the Indiana Jones movies, suggesting the series could be a “forever franchise” similar to Star Wars.
 Here’s what Brennan said, per Collider:

 Kiri [Hart] and her group have mapped out a story and timeline across multiple platforms many years in advance, many exhausting years in advance. … We have a great honor to have responsibility for, so we want to be really careful with that.
 Not only for Star Wars but with Indiana Jones, which we’re all really excited about as well.

-Indiana Jones 5 is scheduled to hit theaters on July 19, 2019.
+Indiana Jones 5‘s debut has been pushed back and is now scheduled to hit theaters on

 Check out Entertainment Cheat Sheet on Facebook!